This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Return to the emergency department if:

-- You have new trouble moving and using your hands, fingers, or wrist.
+- You have new trouble moving your hands, fingers, or wrist.

 Contact your healthcare provider if: